 Systems thinking and the systems approach as applied to environmental systems with linkages to transportation; feedback and emergent properties; systems modeling; economics; environmental engineering introduction (mass balance, hydrology, air pollution).
 Prerequisite: Pre-Engineering Technical (PET) Core Completion.

 Design of treatment systems for water supply, groundwater remediation, domestic and hazardous wastewater, sewer design; semester-long design projects; ethics; environmental health impacts; governmental regulations.
 Co-requisite: CE 132.

 Analytical procedures used in measuring environmental parameters (includes BOD, COD, Alkalinity, Coliform).
 Fundamental methods applied to actual waste samples and subsequent data analysis.
-Prerequisite: CE 132.
+Prerequisites: 150; Chemistry 31.

 Comparing engineering alternatives; economic evaluations including costs, returns, taxes, and depreciation; project optimization with linear/non-linear models; scheduling; risk and reliability analyses by simulation.
 Prerequisite: MATH 021.

 Basic phenomena and theoretical principles underlying water supply, air and water pollution control, and industrial hygiene.
 Prerequisite: CHEM 031 or CHEM 025, MATH 022.

 Analysis of transportation systems; technological characteristics; the transportation planning process and techniques of travel modeling and forecasting for both urban and rural areas.
 Prerequisite: CE 010; Junior standing in CE, or Instructor permission.

 Laboratory exercises in surveying applications: distance, angle, elevation, traverse, topography, global positioning systems (GPS), and geographic information systems (GIS).
 Pre/co-requisistes: CE 10.